Don't be fooled! Many of the Jimmy Choo bags on ebay are fake.

 You may see used authentic bags in this price range, but not new.
 Especially the Ramona , Mahala, Mave, Marin, Saba, Lohla Jayne and Alex.
 Most of these bags selling on e-bay are fake.

 Does the seller accept Paypal?
-I will only pay with a credit card, period!
+I will only paypal or a credit card, period!
 If they won't accept some type of credit card look elsewhere unless you are certain of the seller.

 If you see one you are interested in, have it authenticated if you are not familiar with the seller.
 Fakespotters.com is one site where you can have this done and they are ebay approved if you need a letter for a fake bag you bought.

 I'm not saying you can't find an authentic J Choo bag on e-bay.
 But there are a lot of fakes as well.
 Look at the pictures provided in the listing you are interested in.
 Make sure they are pictures of the actual bag, if you are unsure ask the seller if they are stock pictures and if so have them send you actual pictures of the bag.
 I'm ALWAYS leery of stock pictures.
 If the pictures are blurry that may be another sign of a fake...not always, some people are just not good at taking pictures, but if you are paying alot of money for a handbag, ask for clear pictures.